noto-rious/DEB/README.md

 # Discord Emoji Backup
  Discord Emoji Backup is a utility that allows you to create a backup of the emojis from your Discord server or all of the Discord servers your Discord account is in.

+### Features
+* Cross-platform support for Windows and Linux
+* Filters out duplicate emojis using SHA1 file checksums.
+* Has and archival append option.

  [![GitHub release](https://img.shields.io/github/v/release/noto-rious/DEB)](https://github.com/noto-rious/DEB/releases)

 ![Screenshot](screenshot.png)